 It was not enough that Peter, James, and John follow the Lord faithfully.
 These three men had to be transformed by having Christ formed in them; and now have to wait until the whole company of the brothers of Christ have had Christ formed in them.

 When the predestined army of saints has come to maturity in Christ, then the Lord will return with them and set up His Kingdom on the earth.

 The day in which we live is especially important.
 Many who are alive now will be first in the Kingdom.
 Christ will come to maturity suddenly in His Body.
 A holy nation of living stones will be formed at once.
 She who is in travail will bring to birth.
 The mystery of God, which is Christ in us, will suddenly be completed.

-But in the days of the voice of the seventh angel, when he shall begin to sound, the mystery of God should be finished, as he hath declared to his servants the prophets.
+but in the days of the sounding of the seventh angel, when he is about to sound, the mystery of God would be finished, as He declared to His servants the prophets.
 (Revelation 10:7)

 The Capstone, Christ, will be placed on the living Temple of God.
 The fullness of the grace of God will be revealed in that Day of days.

 None of this will be accomplished by the wisdom or strength of human beings but only by the Spirit of God.